rithmschool/intermediate_javascript/unit-02/01-jquery-fundamentals.md

 ### What is jQuery?

 jQuery is easily one of the most popular JavaScript libraries out there.
-It is very helpful with DOM manipulation, AJAX and much more.
-To include it on a page, you can use the CDN here `<script src="http://ajax.googleapis.com/ajax/libs/jquery/3.1.0/jquery.js"></script>`.
+It is very helpful with DOM manipulation, AJAX, and much more.
+To include it on a page, you can use the CDN here `<script src="http://ajax.googleapis.com/ajax/libs/jquery/3.1.1/jquery.js"></script>`.
 All of the jQuery selectors and many functions begin with a `$`.
 This is just an alias (nickname) for `jQuery`, so if you've installed jQuery, the expression `jQuery === $` will always be true!

 ### Common jQuery methods

 For the following examples, you can use this HTML file.
-Open it up in Chrome and then paste the code samples below into the console to start exploring how jQuery works.
+Open it up in Chrome and then paste the JavaScript code samples below into the console to start exploring how jQuery works.

 ```html
 <!DOCTYPE html>